 - 1/2 lemon juiced (optional)

-- 15 drops lavender essential oil or peppermint or orange
+- 15 drops lavender essential oil or peppermint, orange, or lemon

 For the castile soap cleaner, pour the water into a 16oz. spray bottle (use a funnel, if needed).
 Add the castile soap and essential oil.
 Gentle shake the cleaner.
 This cleaner may be stored at room temperature.